CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 *tree*, is a directory in git having all your files as blobs ^d837e9

 *blob* is a file in get  ^c14f87

+*section*, is a place in config file that includes key:value pairs ^fea776